AngSin/CBMI/README.md

-Please use the following steps to view this project:
+Please use the following commands to view this project:

     git clone https://github.com/AngSin/CBMI.git
     cd CBMI